huijing/huijing.github.io/about/index.md

 ### Elsewhere on the interwebs

-<p class="no-margin">Some lovely human beings were willing to hear what I had to say, or thought I was reasonably interesting to write about, so thank you to these people. <span class="emoji">🤗</span></p>
+<p class="no-margin">Some lovely human beings were willing to hear what I had to say, or thought I was reasonably interesting to write about, so thank you to these people. <span class="emoji" role="img" tabindex="0" aria-label="hugging face">&#x1F917;</span></p>

 <ul>
   <li class="no-margin"><a href="https://web.archive.org/web/20170105035545/http://www.tomboy-tarts.com/tomboy-tirade-ep-72-comedy-podcast-beam-me-up-f-sayanee-basu-and-chen-huijing/">Ep 72: Beam me up f.
 Sayanee Basu and Chen Hui Jing</a></li>